DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me.md

 colour: "yellow"
 layout: "layouts/category"
 title_paragraph: |-
     Choosing or changing a career can be a big decision.
-If you're wondering if teaching is right for you, find out what it's really like and how varied and rewarding teaching can be.
+If you're wondering if teaching is right for you, find out what it's really like, and how varied and rewarding teaching can be.
 navigation: 5
 navigation_title: Is teaching right for me?
 navigation_path: "/is-teaching-right-for-me"